nickberens360/atomic-docs-vue-npm/README.md

 * **Dedicated Documentation UI:** Provides a view within your application (typically at `/component-docs`) to browse and interact with component documentation.

-* **Template Source Display:** Shows the raw template source code of your components with syntax highlighting using Prism.js.
-This helps developers understand the component's structure and usage.
+* **Source Code Display:** Shows the raw template and script source code of your components with syntax highlighting using Prism.js.
+This helps developers understand the component's structure, logic, and usage.

 * **Helper Components:** Includes UI components like sliders and color pickers to facilitate interactive examples.